frankischilling/vba360-enhanced/README.md

 - `dependencies/` - Third-party dependencies
 - `Skin/` - Xbox 360 UI skin files

+### Technical Notes

+**emucrc32.c Implementation:**

+This project uses `emucrc32.c`, a portable CRC32 wrapper originally developed for [snes360-enhanced](https://github.com/frankischilling/snes360-enhanced).
+This file provides a flexible CRC32 implementation that can work with or without zlib:

+- When `HAVE_ZLIB` is defined, it uses zlib's `crc32()` function
+- When `EMUCRC32_STANDALONE` is defined, it uses a self-contained CRC32 implementation
+- Provides compatibility functions (`emu_crc32()`, `calc_crc32()`) expected by older emulator codebases
+- Also provides `crc32()` wrapper for unzip code compatibility

+This shared implementation ensures consistent CRC32 handling across both snes360-enhanced and vba360-enhanced projects.

 ## Current Status

 ✅ **Build Status: The project now builds and runs successfully on Xbox 360!**